baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/session/randomizing.md

-The randomized PageGroup order is captured and stored in the results quiz file in the RandomizedPageGroupIndices element so that the administrator knows the order in which the pages were presented for any observer and can cross-reference the displayed order with the original Master quiz file Pages.
+The randomized PageGroup order is captured and stored in the results quiz file in the RandomizedPageGroupIndices element so that the administrator knows the order in which the pages were presented for any observer and can cross-reference the displayed order with the original master quiz file Pages.

 ## Setup